-- 4. Places will then be allocated to as follows: - a.
-Places will first be allocated to same year siblings of a child admitted for a selective or aptitude non-selective place within the application cycle; - b.
-Places will then be allocated to children living within the Ashlawn School priority area who will have a sibling at the academy at the time of admission; - Places will then be allocated to children living outside the priority area who will have a sibling at the academy at the time of admission who was also on roll in the academic year 2022-23; - d.
+- c.
+Should these places not be filled by applicants within these areas, they will be offered to pupils living outside of the priority area10 who achieve the Automatic Qualifying Score or above. - d.
+Should there be fewer qualifying applicants than selective places, they will be offered as non-selective places. - 3.
+Up to 25 places will then be allocated to students who have met the required standard in order of their score in the Modern Language Aptitude Test.
+(See Section 7.15: Admission to Modern Language Aptitude Place) Should fewer than 25 pupils meet the required standard, the remaining places will be offered to the next over-subscription category. - 4.
+Places will then be allocated to as follows: - a.
+Places will first be allocated to same year siblings11 of a child admitted for a selective or aptitude place within the application cycle; - b.
+Places will then be allocated to children living within the Ashlawn School priority area who will have a sibling12 at the academy at the time of admission; - c.
+Places will then be allocated to children living outside the priority area who will have a sibling at the academy at the time of admission; - d.
 Places will then be allocated to children living within the Priority Area;